FTSE falls as oil stocks offset firm banks, miners

 "In the U.S., the housing market recovery is progressing at a glacial pace, with the best that can be said about today's data being that house price deflation is marginally less bad than it was," said Rebecca O'Keeffe, Head of Investment at Interactive Investor.

-U.S. blue chips were flat by London's close, having posted strong gains on Monday after Federal Reserve Chairman Ben Bernanke signaled a supportive monetary policy would remain even though the job picture has begun to improve.
+U.S. blue chips .DJ1 were flat by London's close, having posted strong gains on Monday after Federal Reserve Chairman Ben Bernanke signalled a supportive monetary policy would remain even though the job picture has begun to improve.

 MINERS SUPPORT

-Kazakhmys was a strong sector gainer, up 2.1 percent after its full year beat expectations.
+Kazakhmys (KAZ.L) was a strong sector gainer, up 2.1 percent after its full year beat expectations.

 "While the outlook for copper equities remains challenged by mounting cost inflation, Kaz remains our preferred European copper miner due to its low valuation and attractive exposure to power markets," Jefferies International said, repeating its "buy" rating and 1250 pence target on Kazakhmys.

-Banks provided the biggest boost for the blue- chips, led by Royal Bank of Scotland, up 3.3 percent, after people familiar with the matter said Britain had held talks to sell part of its stake in the bank to Abu Dhabi investors.
+Banks .FTNMX9350 provided the biggest boost for the blue- chips, led by Royal Bank of Scotland (RBS.L), up 3.3 percent, after people familiar with the matter said Britain had held talks to sell part of its stake in the bank to Abu Dhabi investors.

 "Whilst a reduction in state ownership would be seen as a positive move, if the government were to remain a majority shareholder in RBS then very little would have changed.
 Nonetheless the market has warmed to the story and RBS and the other high street names are trading higher on the day," Silverwind Securities said in a note.